Azure/iotedge-lorawan-starterkit/docs/user-guide/ci-setup.md

 - [CodeQL][codeql] - runs CodeQL analysis on each PR created against `dev` branch and after merge
-- [Lint and Check Markdown][lint-markdown] - runs linter and checks links in markdown files; runs on PR created agains `dev` branch if the PR contains `.md` files
+- [Lint and Check Markdown][lint-markdown] - runs linter and checks links in markdown files; runs on PR created agains `docs/main` branch and only checks `.md` (or `.markdown`) files
 - [Test Report][test-report] - publishes test results after Build & Test CI or
   E2E CI have completed
-- [Publish docs][publish-docs] - publishes project documentation using MkDocs.
+- [Publish docs (new version)][publish-docs-new-version] - publishes project
-  The workflow needs to be triggered manually agains `docs/main` branch after documentation has been updated
+  documentation using MkDocs.
+The workflow needs to be triggered manually against `docs/main` branch after documentation has been updated and requires a version to publish as input to run.
+  - [Publish docs dev][publish-docs-dev] - runs on changes to `docs/main` branch
+    and publishes `dev` version of the documentation

 [build-and-test-ci]:
 https://github.com/Azure/iotedge-lorawan-starterkit/blob/dev/.github/workflows/ci.yaml